 Freely accessible—though not open—platform where you can find TED-Ed Animations, TED Talks, and video-based lessons organized by subject and where you can also create lessons based on any TED-Ed Animation, TED Talk, or YouTube video.

 - World Digital Library

-A guide to OER textbooks and courses at Bay College, a community college in Michigan.
+This guide provides access to Open Educational Resources (OER) used at Bay College, a community college in Michigan.

 - Open Textbooks from MIT

-An index to the online textbooks in MIT OpenCourseWare.
+“This page is an index to the online textbooks in MIT OpenCourseWare.”

-[T]his is the archive of a small project by Andy Schmitz to archive Creative Commons-licensed copies of all the books which were available online from a specific publisher at the end of 2012.
-(That publisher has asked to remain unnamed here. . . )”
+This site is the archive of Creative Commons-licensed copies of the books that were available online from a specific publisher at the end of 2012.
+The publisher asked to remain unnamed.

 - Open Course Library

-“The Open Course Library (OCL) is a collection of shareable course materials, including syllabi, course activities, readings, and assessments designed by teams of college faculty, instructional designers, librarians, and other experts.”
-Managed by the Washington State Board for Community and Technical Colleges.
+Managed by the Washington State Board for Community and Technical Colleges, the Open Course Library (OCL) “is a collection of shareable course materials, including syllabi, course activities, readings, and assessments designed by teams of college faculty, instructional designers, librarians, and other experts.”

 - Open Yale Courses